dshorthouse/bloodhound/spark.md

 # Apache Spark Bulk Import Data and Aggregations into MySQL

-The following script written in Scala illustrates how to rapidly import into MySQL a massive GBIF occurrence csv file extracted from a Darwin Core Archive download like this one: [https://doi.org/10.15468/dl.gmhhju](https://doi.org/10.15468/dl.gmhhju).
+The following script written in Scala illustrates how to rapidly import into MySQL a massive GBIF occurrence csv file extracted from a Darwin Core Archive download like this one: [https://doi.org/10.15468/dl.gyp78m](https://doi.org/10.15468/dl.gyp78m).
 Other methods here produce aggregates of these same occurrence data for rapid import into relational tables.
 The goal here is to produce a unique list of agents as a union of recordedBy and identifiedBy Darwin Core fields while retaining their occurrence record memberships.
-This greatly accelerates processing and parsing steps prior to reconciling people names.
-Aggregating identifiedBy and recordedBy fields from an occurrence csv file containing 84M records takes 20-30 minutes using 6GB of memory.
+This greatly accelerates processing and parsing steps prior to storing graphs of people names in Neo4j.
+Aggregating identifiedBy and recordedBy fields from a raw occurrence csv file containing 100M records takes 20-30 minutes using 8GB of memory.

 - Create the database using the [schema in /db](db/bloodhound.sql)
 - Ensure that MySQL has utf8mb4 collation.
 See [https://mathiasbynens.be/notes/mysql-utf8mb4](https://mathiasbynens.be/notes/mysql-utf8mb4) to set server connection